het-tanis/prolug-labs/Automation-Labs/Unit11_Update_and_Patch_Systems/finish.md

 Look at you, learning automation!
-You used warewulf to build and secure a modern Linux image using STIG standards.
+You used warewulf to build and update a modern Linux image to the newest available package software in the configured repositories.